developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/pb3x/battery/index.md

 var objGeneric = new ActiveXObject("PocketBrowser.Generic");

 //objGeneric.InvokeMETAFunction('Battery', 'Visibility:[Value]');      /* Sets whether or not the battery indicator is shown */
 //objGeneric.InvokeMETAFunction('Battery', 'Left:[Value]');      /* Sets the horizontal position of the battery indicator in pixels.
-If it is negative the then indicator will be moved off screen */
+If it is negative then indicator will be moved off screen */
 //objGeneric.InvokeMETAFunction('Battery', 'Top:[Value]');      /* Sets the vertical position of the battery indicator in pixels. if value is negative then indicator will be moved off screen */
 //objGeneric.InvokeMETAFunction('Battery', 'IconPosition:[Value]');      /* Sets the position of indicator icon with respect to Graph position.
 "Iconposition" and "Graphposition" combination must be a valid combination e.g both cannot be left. */
 //objGeneric.InvokeMETAFunction('Battery', 'GraphPosition:[Value]');      /* Sets the direction towards which level bars will grow e.g if value is Left then level bars grow from right to left.
 "Iconposition" and "Graphposition" combination must be a valid combination e.g both cannot be left. */